joannasam/dataviz-portfolio/final-project-part-two.md

 # User Research Findings

 Here is a summary of findings from the interviews
 - Make the story more streamlined and cohesive.
-The visualizations and are a little disjoint.
+The visualizations are still a little disjoint.
 - Make the ending more impactful.
 - Highlight the effects on organizational productivity to make the argument more compelling.
 - Present possible actionable solutions and resources.